Truth: The Backbone of Nonviolence

 “The world rests upon the bedrock of satya, or truth.
 Asatya meaning untruth also means non-existent, and satya, or truth, also means that which is.
 If untruth does not so much as exist, its victory is out of the question.
 And truth being that which is can never be destroyed.
 This is the doctrine of Satyagraha in a nutshell.” ~ Gandhi

-By the year 1908 Gandhi realized that he needed a new term for the new force he was introducing into politics.
-“Passive resistance” was misleading, and nonviolence, the direct translation of the ancient Sanskrit term ahimsa was not yet in vogue (that would come some twenty years later).
-He held a contest and sadagraha or ‘clinging to the Real’ was selected, but then modified for grammatical reasons to Satyagraha.
-The great benefit of this term lay in the deep meaning of ‘satya’ in Indian languages: not just ‘true’ as opposed to false, but also ‘real’ as opposed to unreal (see his famous definition at the end of this article), and ‘good’ as opposed to harmful.
+By the year 1908, Gandhi realized that he needed a new term for the transformative force he was introducing into politics.
+“Passive resistance” was misleading and nonviolence, the direct translation of the ancient Sanskrit term ahimsa, was not yet in vogue (that would come some 20 years later).
+He held a contest and sadagraha or “clinging to the Real” was selected, but then modified for grammatical reasons to Satyagraha.
+The great benefit of this term lay in the deep meaning of satya in Indian languages: not just “true” as opposed to false, but also “real” as opposed to unreal, and “good” as opposed to harmful.

-The term Satyagraha is used in two senses: it can stand for the entire principle of nonviolence, or the active and resistant dimension of it, as opposed to mere petitioning or constructive programme.
-In addition, we speak of individual campaigns as the Salt Satyagraha, the Temple Road Satyagraha, or we could coin the Budrus Satyagraha in Palestine today.
-The struggle for civil rights by various groups today, such as the GBLTQ community, women’s rights, indigenous autonomy struggles all contain essential elements of Satyagraha in so far as they are nonviolent and attempt to “speak truth to power.”
+The term Satyagraha is used in two senses.
+For one, it can stand for the entire principle of nonviolence, or the active and resistant dimension of it, as opposed to mere petitioning or constructive program.
+Secondly, we speak of individual campaigns such as the Salt Satyagraha, the Temple Road Satyagraha or we could coin the Budrus Satyagraha in Palestine today.
+The struggle for civil rights by various groups, from the GBLTQ community to women’s rights and indigenous autonomy, all contain essential elements of Satyagraha in so far as they are nonviolent and attempt to “speak truth to power.”